youngmikec/javascript-functions/tasks.md

 ## Implement the 'corners' Function

-Implement the function `corners` that calculates the top-right and bottom-left coordinates of the rectangle that contains all living cells.
+Implement the function `corners` that calculates the top-right and bottom-left coordinates of the smallest rectangle that contains all living cells.
 The function should have a single parameter which is the game state.
 If no argument is passed, the argument should default to an empty game state (`[]`) using a default parameter.
 The return value of the function should be an object with two properties, `topRight` and `bottomLeft`.
 For example, `{topRight: [x,y], bottomLeft: [x,y]}`.
 If there are no living cells, the `topRight` and `bottomLeft` should both be `[0,0]`.

 ## Implement the 'printCells' Function